Does Tulane have required classes that I need to take before applying?

 Now that I’ve interviewed, what happens?

 Each month between October and March, the admissions committee will select interviewed applicants to be accepted.
-Letters of acceptance will be e-mailed after each committee meeting and a hard copy of the letter will be mailed to you subsequently.
+Letters of acceptance will be e-mailed after each committee meeting.

 Can I check the status of my application online?